ehoang0106/blog/source/_drafts/application-load-balancer.md

 ### Primary Region Failure

 1. Health checks detect the primary region is unavailable
-2. CloudWatch Alarm triggers a Lambda function to spin up the secondary region (US East)
+2. CloudWatch Alarm triggers a Lambda function to spin up the secondary region (US East).
+It also trigger the SNS topic to send notification to me
 3. Route53 automatically routes traffic to the secondary region
 4. Users continue to access the application through the same URL
-5. When the primary region recovers, traffic fails back automatically
-6. After the primary region is recovered, the CloudWatch Alarm will turn off the secondary region to save cost
+5. When the primary region recovers, traffic fails back automatically, then the CloudWatch Alarm will turn off the secondary region to save cost

 ### Traffic Spike